jeremyrayjewell/cyber_journal/writeups/overthewire/bandit10.md

 # Write-up: Bandit 10 → 11
 **Date:** 2025-08-02

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-qgE173sMXo0EEfQSFTft2EJacAIw3dEe
+`qgE173sMXo0EEfQSFTft2EJacAIw3dEe`

 ## OBJECTIVE

-"The password for the next level is stored in the file data.txt, which contains base64 encoded data"
+>"The password for the next level is stored in the file data.txt, which contains base64 encoded data"

 ## PURPOSE